gbif/model-material/data-mapping.md

 ## 8. Map AgentRoles, Assertions, Citations, and Identifiers for DigitalEntities

-The same kinds of common model associations shown in Figure 3 for `MaterialEntity`s can be made for `DigitalEntity`s except that the `targetID`s MUST all point to the DigitalEntity and the `targetType`s MUST be either `DIGITAL_ENTITY` or `GENETIC_SEQUENCE`, as appropriate.
+The same kinds of common model associations shown in Figure 3 for `MaterialEntity`s can be made for `DigitalEntity`s, except that each `targetID` MUST be the same as the identifier (`digitalEntityID` or `geneticSequenceID`) for the `DigitalEntity` or `GeneticSequence` it is directly associated with.

-## 9. Map EntityRelationships between DigitalEntities and between MaterialEntities and Digital Entities
+## 9. Map EntityRelationships between Entities

-The relationships between `Entity` tables was shown in Figure 2.
-Here we will concentrate not on the subtype relationships, which were covered above, but on the associations tha can be catured in the `EntityRelationship` table.
+At this stage in the process, all of the `Entity` records will have been created, providing the prerequisite for being able to create the relationships between them.
+The supertype/subtype relationships between `Entity` tables were shown above in Figure 2, and should already heve been created at this point.
+Here we will concentrate on other associations, ones that can be captured in the `EntityRelationship` table.
+The `EntityRelationship` table is a powerful way to make just about any connection between Entities in the UM.
+Any Entity can be related to any other one with any relationship.
+There are two things to keep in mind here.
+The first is that the subtype relationships should be strictly relegated to the correspondence of the values of identifier fields (e.g., `entityID` and `materialEntityID` for a `MaterialEntity`).
+This would be the equivalent of an `EntityRelationship` stating that a particular `Entity` `isA` `MaterialEntity`, which would be superfluous.
+The second thing to keep in mind is that the semantics of the relationships is entirely dependent on the clear understanding of the predicate (the `entityRelationshipType`) and the correct assignment of `Entities` to the subject and object roles.
+The relationships should always be read as 'subject predicate object' - that is, the relationship has a direction.
+Each relationship can have a complementary one where the subject/object roles are reversed and the predicate shows what the relationship looks like from the opposite direction.
+For example, if `Organism` 'A' was `eaten by` another `Organism` 'B', it follows that `Organism` 'B' `ate` `Organism` 'A'.
+It is not clear at the time of developing this documentation whether reverse roles are necessary.
+We leave that decision to your discretion when populating `EntityRelationship`s.

 ## 10. Map Locations, Georeferences, and GeologicalContexts